kevmoo/qr.dart/readme.md

 ### Current Status

- * Core classes from Closure: `Coordinate, Rect, Size, Vec2, AffineTransfrom`
+ * Core classes from Closure: `Coordinate, Rect, Size, Vector, AffineTransfrom`
  * From PL: parts of the property model, a lot of the retained library, including panels and hit testing

 ### Authors